POST /api/query

 }

-The full status-code table, Retry-After behavior, and quota rules are on Errors & Rate Limits.
+The type slug is the stable surface — key your handling on it, not on the prose in title or detail.
 For the GET variant and the stats endpoint, see GET /api/query and GET /api/query/stats.